Architecture

 LLui is a compile-time-optimized web framework built around The Elm Architecture (TEA).
 The core loop is identical to Elm's: state is immutable, the only way to change it is to dispatch a Msg, update() folds the message over the current state and returns a new state plus a list of effects, and the runtime executes those effects outside the pure function boundary.

 The critical departure from Elm -- and from virtually every other TEA-inspired framework -- is what happens when state changes arrive at the DOM.
 Traditional approaches re-run a virtual DOM diffing pass over the entire tree.
-LLui does not have a virtual DOM. view() is a one-shot imperative call that runs exactly once at mount time, building real DOM nodes and recording where state is consumed.
-Every arrow function passed to an element helper or text() is a binding: an accessor (state: S) => T attached to a specific DOM node.
+LLui has no virtual DOM. view() is a one-shot imperative call that runs exactly once at mount time, building real DOM nodes and recording where state is consumed.
+After mount, state changes skip view() entirely.

 // The complete shape of a component.
 No surprises.